We review Titan Linux – a rising star in the Linux distro space and bring Debian stable with KDE Plasma flavour with its unique tools.

 I must say, it is well-optimized.
 And surprisingly, KWin is performing better with the Debian base than the Ubuntu or Fedora base.

 It uses 10GB of disk space for a default installation.

 There are no bugs I encountered while reviewing this distribution.
 It is simply stable well, believing it is a new distribution.

 However, I found one weird behaviour while changing resolution in a virtual machine (see below), which I think is a KWin bug and has nothing to do with Titan Linux.

-Having reviewed a large set of distributions over the years, I must say that Titan Linux gives you a stock Debian stable experience with well-optimized KDE Plasma desktop.
+Having reviewed a large set of distributions over the years, I must say that Titan Linux gives you a stock Debian stable experience with a well-optimized KDE Plasma desktop.
 On top of that, the Titan toolbox is also a handy addition to helping users.

-If you are looking for a Debian stable distribution with KDE Plasma desktop experience, definitely go for it.
+If you are looking for a Debian stable distribution with a KDE Plasma desktop experience, definitely go for it.
 Thanks to Debian, you can easily use this distro for your daily use and productive work.

 You can download Titan Linux from the official website.